apache/yetus/asf-site-src/source/documentation/in-progress/precommit-basic.md

 It is a fairly common practice within the Apache community to use Apache's JIRA instance to store potential patches.
 As a result, test-patch supports providing just a JIRA issue number.  test-patch will find the *last* attachment, download it, then process it.

+**NOTE: test-patch expects the patch files to follow a particular naming convention.
+For complete details on the naming convention please refer to [patch-naming-conventions](./precommit-patchnames/)**

 For example:

 ```bash